Geometric decomposition of abelian varieties of order 1: Additive relations among roots of unity

 A cyclotomic relation (resp. a mod 2 cyclotomic relation) is \emph{indecomposable} if it is nonempty and cannot be partitioned into two nonempty cyclotomic relations (resp. mod 2 cyclotomic relations).
 The cardinality of a cyclotomic relation (resp. a mod 2 cyclotomic relation) is also called its \emph{weight}.

-\begin{theorem} Every indecomposable cyclotomic relation of weight at most $20$ is a subset of $\ZZ[\mu]$; that is, its elements are pairwise distinct.
-(The bound is best possible; see Remark~\ref{rem:weight 21 example}.) \end{theorem} \begin{proof} This follows from the explicit classification of minimal cyclotomic relations of weight at most 20 \cite[Theorem~3.3]{relations}.
-For the case $n \leq 12$, see also \cite[Theorem~3.1]{poonen-rubinstein}. \end{proof}
+\begin{theorem} Every indecomposable cyclotomic relation of weight at most $20$ is a subset of $\mu$; that is, its elements are pairwise distinct.
+(The bound is best possible; see Remark~\ref{rem:weight 21 example}.) \end{theorem} \begin{proof} This follows from the explicit classification of minimal cyclotomic relations of weight at most 20 \cite[Theorem~4.3]{relations}.
+For the case of weight at most $12$, see also \cite[Theorem~3.1]{poonen-rubinstein}. \end{proof}

-For smaller $n$, we will also need the explicit forms of such sequences. \begin{theorem} Let $S$ be an indecomposable cyclotomic relation of weight at most $8$.
+For smaller weight, we will also need the explicit forms of such sequences. \begin{theorem} Let $S$ be an indecomposable cyclotomic relation of weight at most $8$.
 Then then there exists $\zeta \in \mu$ such that $\zeta^{-1} S = \{\zeta^{-1} \eta: \eta \in S\}$ appears in Table~\ref{table:minimal relations}. \end{theorem}

 \begin{proof} The result is originally due to W\l odarski \cite{wlodarski} and was extended to weight $9$ by Conway--Jones \cite{conway-jones}.
-Our notation follows \cite[Table~3.2]{poonen-rubinstein}. \end{proof}
+Our notation follows \cite[Table~3.1]{poonen-rubinstein}. \end{proof}

 In many cases, one is particularly interested in cyclotomic relations which are stable under complex conjugation.
 Any such relation can be partitioned into indecomposable relations, but not uniquely; hence it is not automatic that there is such a partition which is stable under complex conjugation.
 We first address this question in the easier mod 2 setting, recalling \cite[Lemma~6.9]{space-vectors}; see Lemma~\ref{lem:conjugate stable relations} for an analogous statement for genuine cyclotomic relations.